Tow Canada Tour 2025 in Vancouver, Burnaby, Mission

 Nikkei National Museum & Cultural Centre (Map)

-This special performance opens with a dynamic Okinawa Taiko drumming showcase, setting the stage for an evening that bridges tradition and contemporary artistry.
+This special performance opens with the vibrant sounds of Southern Wave Okinawan Music and Dance Society, setting the stage for an evening that bridges tradition and contemporary artistry.

 Sunday, November 9 – Mission